mvolkmann/MyUnixEnv/notes/VueNotes.md

 ### `v-model`

-This creates a two-way binding between a form component value and a component prop.
+This creates a two-way binding between a form element value and a component prop.
 It can be used in `<input>`, `<textarea>`, and `<select>` elements.
 Recall that `<input>` elements can be used for text, checkboxes, and radio buttons.